shopware/shopware/src/Docs/Resources/current/20-developer-guide/130-community-store.md

 ```
 **Important**:
 - A least one require is necessary to pass the validation.
 This can be `"shopware/core": "~6.2.0"` if the plugin needs the shopware core.
 It is also possible to require other parts like the administration: `"shopware/administration": "~6.2.0"` or storefront: `"shopware/storefront": "~6.2.0"`.
 Do not forget to replace the version with the required version for your plugin.
-- The license is fully up to you, just make sure you're **not** using the MIT license if you want to release your plugin
+- The license is fully up to you.
+But be aware, that this example uses the `MIT` license which would allow your customers to use your plugin and release it again with their own name for example.

-          in the Shopware Community Store, since that would allow your customers to use your plugin
+For more information about the available options and more details take a look at the [plugin meta information reference](./../60-references-internals/40-plugins/050-plugin-information.md).

-          and release it again with their own name and actually make some money with it.
+# Icon

-For more information about the available options and more details take a look at the [plugin meta information guide](./../60-references-internals/40-plugins/050-plugin-information.md).
+The favicon of a plugin is a requirement for a community store plugin.
+Therefore a 40 x 40 px png file can be shipped with the following path/filename: `SwagStorePlugin/src/Resources/config/plugin.png`.
+More information in the [plugin meta information reference](./../60-references-internals/40-plugins/050-plugin-information.md).

 # Changelog
 A changelog is required for every community store plugin.
 This file contains the version changes of the plugin.
 It has to be called `CHANGELOG.md` and should at least contain the initial version: